 The Hay Wain, painting by John Constable, 1821

-The new musical Precious Bane is an adaptation of the celebrated 1926 novel by Mary Webb.
-It tells the sweeping dramatic story of Prue Sarn, who was born on a farm in Shropshire with the "Devil's Mark" of a harelip.
-Convinced by her brother Gideon that no man will ever love her, Prue agrees to join his obsessive quest for wealth and power.
-However, Kester the Weaver sees beyond Prue's flawed face to the inner woman he wants as his life's companion.
-Prue must summon all her strength to break free of the downward spiral set in motion by Gideon's ruthless choices.
-The show is a classic large scale musical with soaring melodies and vivid characters.
+Set in 1815, Precious Bane is the story of Prue Sarn, who was born with the “Witch’s Mark”.
+Her brother Gideon says no man will ever love her, so she must join him in his quest for wealth and power.
+But Kester the Weaver sees beyond Prue’s flawed face.
+She is his ideal woman, his one and only Life’s Companion.
+Prue must summon all her strength to break the downward spiral set in motion by Gideon’s ruthlessness.

 “A rousing and romantic story!
 Very powerful and moving, and the music will swell its already very large emotions.
 The minor characters are sharply drawn, and Prue, Gideon, and Kester are all fully human—though Prue and Kester are kinder and nobler than most—while Gideon (my favorite character) develops nicely into his monstrous and finally guilt-ridden self.
 After a thoughtful Act I, events tumble to their conclusion in Act II.
 Can’t wait to see it on stage!”